 Applications for the CTL Practicum – 2022 Cohort is now open

-If you cannot attend, you may watch the recording of a past info session at https://www.youtube.com/watch?v=kFL1DYVlHTs
+If you were not able to attend, you may watch the recording of a past info session at https://www.youtube.com/watch?v=kFL1DYVlHTs

 If you would like to learn more about for interns and Practicant experiences, you may view the recording of the panel titled “Innovation Beyond The Bench” held on August 11, 2021.